jcamilo08/jcamilo08/README.md

 - 👋 Hi, I’m @jcamilo08
 - 👀 I’m interested in programming.
      As a hobby I have created a few apps for my employer.
-It has helped the company to digitize and automate several procedures.
+It has helped the company digitize and automate several procedures.
 - 🌱 I’m currently learning python and data science on freecodecamp.org
-- 💞️ I’m looking to collaborate someday.
+- I have developpes a desktop application and web application used in an aerospace manufacturer company, to help the production and management of documents.
+- I am the founder of TailoredApp.
-- 📫 How to reach me lorito.jcl@gmail.com
+- 📫 How to reach me jclopez@tailoredapp.ca

 <!---
 jcamilo08/jcamilo08 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.